Our Miami Estate Tax Planning Lawyer Helps Minimize Tax Liabilities

 There is no separate or additional Florida gift tax.
 In 2021 there is an annual gift tax exclusion of $15,000, which applies to each person you make a gift to.
 If you give more than the annual exclusion amount to a particular person, you begin to reduce your lifetime gift and estate tax exemption.
 In most cases, you won’t pay a gift tax unless you exceed your lifetime gift and tax exemption.

 The gift tax exemption is a very powerful tool for reducing your tax liability and careful estate planning strategy is important in order to maximize the value of these exemptions and minimize the potential tax consequences.
 An experienced estate tax planning attorney can develop a fully-customized estate plan that addresses these issues and preserve the value of your estate for the next generation.

 Another tool that is available to married spouses is called “portability.”
 This allows one spouse to take advantage of another spouse’s unused estate tax exemption, thereby increasing the amount of their own exemption and reducing their taxable estate.
 For example, let’s say that you die and transfer your entire estate to your wife, leaving an unused exemption of approximately $3 million.
 Your wife’s estate can claim that $3 million unused exemption when she passes away in addition to any other exemptions her estate may be entitled to claim.

-Work with South Florida Estate Tax Planning Attorney Steven Silverman
+Work with Miami Estate Tax Planning Attorney Steven Silverman

 Estate taxes are complicated, and unfortunately, can have a significant impact on the value of your estate.
 However, careful estate planning can minimize your tax liability and protect the value of the estate you worked so hard to build.
 To discuss how our firm can help you protect your wealth, call us today at 305-666-6111 or email us to schedule an appointment.